Emergent social conventions and collective bias in LLM populations: Introduction

-Figure~\ref{fig: tipping points} shows that when the committed minority reaches the critical threshold, the whole population adopts their convention.
+In Fig.~\ref{fig: tipping points}, we show that when the committed minority reaches the critical threshold, the whole population adopts their convention.
 Below this threshold, the population settles into a mixed state, as committed agents always use the minority convention.
 Interestingly, the critical mass of the committed minority needed to trigger a new convention depends on the convention itself.
 The stronger name (i.e., the name more likely to become the social convention had we started with no prior memory, as seen in the previous section) requires a larger committed minority to be overturned.
 Conversely, a smaller number of adversarial agents can overturn a consensus on the weaker name.

-Interestingly, the relative strength of the two conventions can vary so widely depending on the LLM that committed groups as small as 2\% (Llama 3 70B) or as large as 67\% (Llama 2 70b) - effectively no longer a minority - were observed (see Fig.~\ref{fig: tipping points}.
-In Llama 3.1 70B populations, the bias is so strongly weighted against the weaker convention that the population spontaneously switches to the alternative, stronger convention without requiring any committed agents at all.
+Interestingly, the relative strength of the two conventions can vary so widely depending on the LLM that committed groups as small as 2\% (\textbf{Llama-3-70B-Instruct}) or as large as 67\% (\textbf{Llama-2-70b-Chat})---effectively no longer a minority---were observed (see Fig.~\ref{fig: tipping points}).
+In \textbf{Llama-3.1-70B-Instruct} populations, the bias is so strongly weighted against the weaker convention that the population spontaneously switches to the alternative, stronger convention without requiring any committed agents at all.
+Relative strength can be understood by considering the limits of an agent's exploration, i.e., the likelihood that their output deviates from the strong (weak) social convention as the game unfolds (see Supplementary Text).
+As the population converges toward the strong convention, agents quickly reach memory configurations that resist further exploration, making the consensus steady state robust.
+In contrast, weaker conventions coexist with a greater propensity for exploration among agents.
+Similar dynamics take place when the system is perturbed from a consensus steady state on the strong convention.
+Adopting a dynamical systems perspective, we can say that the basin of attraction of the strong convention is both larger and deeper than that of the weaker convention, as it attracts more system configurations and makes it more difficult for the system to escape (see Supplementary Text).

-\section{Discussion}
+\subsection{Discussion}